 I originally was going to warn against starting a keto food blog, but after doing some keyword research, I can see that as long as you have an angle (organic, on a budget, easy and fast, slow cooker), you can do well in this niche.

-Just like with any other food blog, you need to get damn good at taking photos (or buy recipe PLR from KitchenBloggers or from my PLR shop, PLRforBlogs).
+Just like with any other food blog, you need to get damn good at taking photos.

 Monetization will come from traffic and ads, menu plans and recipe ebooks, and perhaps even brand deals and sponsored posts.